BACP Universities and Colleges promotes ethical, effective and professional counselling provision across the further and higher education sectors.

 Skills and abilities

-- be practising as counsellor within the sector with a demonstrable understanding of the needs of students and staff
+- be practising as a counsellor within the sector with a demonstrable understanding of the needs of students and staff

 - understand the diversity of therapeutic models and work constructively with these